dmlc/xgboost/doc/build.md

 ### Building on OSX

-On Ubuntu OSX, one build xgboost by
+On OSX, one build xgboost by

 ```bash
 git clone --recursive https://github.com/dmlc/xgboost